Dongkesi-2018/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 I think under the premise of the work well model, the smaller the N, the faster the calculation.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
-I've tried a lot of combinations using a large dt (N=6, dt=0.15) to handle the simulator's latency before, but the system oscillates so much at high speed that I gave up using dt to handle the latency and use the veichle model formula to predict.
+I've tried a lot of combinations using a large dt (N=6, dt=0.15) to handle the simulator's latency before, but the system oscillates so much at high speed that I gave up using dt to handle the latency and use the vehicle model formula to predict.
 After that, I adjusted dt, whether it was too large or too small to cause oscillation, and finally chose the current parameters.
 About N, I decided to choose the minimum value that would enable the system to work properly, thus minimizing computational losses.

 ```c++
     static size_t N = 8;